The Lord of the Rings (film series): Pitch to Miramax

 In 1995, while completing post-production on The Frighteners, Jackson and Fran Walsh discussed making an original fantasy film, but could not think of a scenario that was not Tolkien-esque, and eventually decided to look up the film rights.
-They went to Harvey Weinstein from Miramax, who got the rights from Saul Zaentz.
+They went to Harvey Weinstein from Miramax Films, who got the rights from Saul Zaentz.
 Jackson knew it would take multiple films to do Tolkien justice, but initially pitched a single trilogy: one film based on The Hobbit and, if that would prove successful, two Lord of the Rings films shot back-to-back.
-Jackson began rereading The Hobbit, looking at illustrations and commissioning concept art from the book, but the rights eventually proved unattainable, having been split between Zaentz and United Artists.
+Jackson began rereading The Hobbit, looking at illustrations and commissioning concept art from the book, but the rights eventually proved unattainable, having been split between Zaentz and UA.
 Weinstein tried to buy the studio's share of the rights, but was unsuccessful.

 With The Hobbit postponed for a later prequel, Jackson proceeded with making two or more Lord of the Rings films: "We pitched the idea of three films and Miramax didn't really want to take that risk, but we agreed on two."
-He began writing the scripts with Walsh and Stephen Sinclair, storyboarding with Christian Rivers and discussing casting ideas with the Weinsteins.
-Meanwhile, Weta Digital began software development for the digital effects required, and WETA Workshop were producing props and concept art.
-Sinclair later dropped out of the project, but Jackson felt that some of his contributions survived into the finished scripts, particularly the middle film, The Two Towers, for which he is credited.
+He began writing the scripts with Walsh and Stephen Sinclair, storyboarding with Christian Rivers, and discussing casting ideas with the Weinsteins.

-Move to New Line
+Move to New Line Cinema

-As the scripts took shape, it became clear that the budget required would exceed Miramax's capabilities.
+As the scripts took shape, it became clear that the budget required would exceed Miramax Films' capabilities.
 The Weinsteins suggested cutting the project to one film.
-Jackson inquired whether it could be around four hours in duration, but Miramax insisted on two hours, suggesting major cuts to the story, which Jackson refused.
+Jackson inquired whether it could be around four hours in duration, but Miramax Films insisted on two hours, suggesting major cuts to the story, which Jackson refused.
 Harvey Weinstein threatened to replace Jackson with screenwriter Hossein Amini and directors John Madden or Quentin Tarantino.
 Jackson believed this was an empty threat to get him to concede to making a one-film version himself.

-Harvey Weinstein eventually relented to putting the project on a turnaround, but the onerous conditions were meant to prevent the project from being taken up by another studio.
-Jackson got an audience with New Line CEO Robert Shaye, who accepted the project, but requested that it be expanded into a trilogy.
-New Line had many promising reasons that the trilogy would be successful, which led them to sign on.
-Final Cut rights were shared contractually between Jackson and Bob Shaye, but there was never any interference in Jackson's cut.
-Initially, each film had a production budget of $60 million, but New Line accepted Jackson's request for an increased budget after a 26-minute preview of The Fellowship of the Ring was presented at the 2001 Cannes Film Festival.
+Harvey Weinstein eventually relented and agreed to put the project into turnaround, but his onerous conditions were meant to prevent the project from being taken up by another studio.
+Jackson got an audience with New Line Cinema CEO Robert Shaye, who accepted the project, but requested that it be expanded into a trilogy.
+New Line Cinema had many promising reasons that the trilogy would be successful, which led them to sign on.
+Final cut rights were shared contractually between Jackson and Bob Shaye, but there was never any interference in Jackson's cut.
+Initially, each film had a production budget of $60 million, but New Line Cinema accepted Jackson's request for an increased budget after a 26-minute preview of The Fellowship of the Ring was presented at the 2001 Cannes Film Festival.